What is intellectual property?

 What does that mean for you?

-Tim can undertake a thorough intellectual property audit of your business and identify the assets that you need to protect.
-He’s particularly adept at ensuring that IT companies take all necessary steps to protect their intellectual property.
 Protecting your intellectual property rights is also important if you are looking to raise capital for, merge or sell your business.
 Why?
 Financiers and purchasers often look for enforceable intellectual property rights before they make a final decision to lend you money or purchase your business.
 Therefore, you should take all the necessary legal steps in order to protect your intellectual property rights.
 In short, protecting your intellectual property rights increases the value of your business.
-Tim is the kind of lawyer you want to talk to if you have an intellectual property issue, especially if you are operating in a knowledge-based industry.
-He has experience with:
+Our Intellectual Property team has experience in: